browserengineering/book/book/chrome.md

 object.
 While it doesn't have a whole lot of logic in it, there is special logic for `Text` objects and `a` tags.
-Real browsers have many more special kinds of nodes, plus more complicated layout, so they tend to implement this logic directly on the layout tree.^[And they also use this logic for more than just clicking.
-The more general task of determining which objects on screen overlap a given point or region is called *hit testing*---by analogy with whether an arrow shot at that location would "hit" the object.]
+Real browsers have many more special kinds of nodes, plus more complicated layout, so they tend to implement this logic directly on the layout tree.^[Real browsers call this logic *hit testing*, because it's used for more than just clicking.
+The name comes from thinking whether an arrow shot at that location would "hit" the object.]
 Implement `click` on the layout tree.

-*Hit testing on the display list*: Hit testing can be thought of as a "reversed" version of `paint`, since it looks at the elements front-to-back in paint order, as opposed to back-to-front.
-Building on this observation, we could also create a special display list that represents hit testing information, or build all of the necessary information for hit testing directly into the display list instead of the layout tree.
+*Hit testing on the display list*: Hit testing can be thought of as a "reversed" version of `paint`: `paint` turns elements into pixels, while hit testing turns pixels into elements.
+Plus, it looks at the elements front-to-back in paint order, as opposed to back-to-front.
+Building on this observation, we could build all of the necessary information for hit testing directly into the display list instead of the layout tree.
 Implement one of these.^[You might want to implement hit testing in this way in a browser because display lists are pure data